3245 Students

 • participates in TANF work requirements with education as part of this plan

-• is assigned to or placed in an institution of higher education through or in compliance with the Workforce Investment Act (WIA), Job Training Partnership Act (JTPA) of 1974, or Section 264 of the Trade Act of 1974
+• is assigned to or placed in an institution of higher education through or in compliance with the requirements of certain employment and training programs.

 • participates in the SNAP Works Program, which is the SNAP Employment and Training (E&T) program with education as part of the work plan OR another E&T program or activity approved by (E&T)